-For example, if you have a new DBA, you can select all instances on this tab and click Edit Owner to change all instances owner at once.
+For example, if you have a new DBA, you can select all instances on this tab and click Edit Owner to change all instance's owners at once.

-Apply advanced filters to your instances view, for more information refer to Filtering and Sorting.
+Apply advanced filters to your instances view, for more information, refer to Filtering and Sorting.

-Options available for multiple instances
+9.3.3 Options available for multiple instances